Engelberg/better-cond/README.md

 *New in version 2.0.1:*

 - Cond supports `do` for a single-line side effect.
-- Cond allows symbols as an alternative to keywords for let, when-let, when, and do.
+- Cond allows symbols as an alternative to keywords for let, when-let, when, while and do.
 - Two new macros: `defnc` and `defnc-` are like `defn` and `defn-` with an implicit cond wrapped around the body.

 `better-cond 2.0.1` requires Clojure 1.9 alpha 16 or higher.
 If you are still on Clojure 1.8, use `better-cond 1.0.1`